beyond2013/many2many/README.md

 <h1> Testing rails app</h1>

-The example has been extended to include testing, starting with unit test
+The example has been extended to include testing, starting with unit test <br>
 <i>test/models/student_test.rb </i> contains a test "test_without_name"
 run the test by executing <b> rake test test_without_name </b>in console the test will fail if the validation line <b> validates :name, presence: true </b>